Honsumal/news-headline-aggregator/README.md

 THEN I am presented with news headlines along with a summary of content preview WHEN I click on the news source
-THEN the original news source is displayed on another browser tab/window WHEN I look at the side navbar
-THEN there is a list of StatsCan key economic indicators displayed for a specific region and theme WHEN I select a different region or theme from the dropdown boxes THEN the indicators are updated as per the new selections
+THEN the original news source is displayed on another browser tab/window WHEN I search for StatsCan news by region and theme THEN there is a list of StatsCan key economic indicators displayed for a specific region and theme WHEN I select a different region or theme from the dropdown boxes THEN the indicators are updated as per the new selections